bvschaik/julius/doc/RUNNING.md

 from either [GOG](https://www.gog.com/game/caesar_3) or [Steam](https://store.steampowered.com/app/517790/Caesar_3/).

-Note that there are [command line options](https://github.com/bvschaik/julius/wiki/Command-line-options) which are available to all platforms.
+There are [command line options](https://github.com/bvschaik/julius/wiki/Command-line-options) which are available to all platforms.

 If you have the high-quality MP3 music files that were once available for download from the Sierra Website, the game supports playing them.